Frank J. LeFevre

 Frank Jacob Le Fevre (November 30, 1874 – April 29, 1941) was a U.S. Representative from New York, son of Jacob Le Fever.

 Born in New Paltz, New York, Le Fevre attended the public schools and the New Paltz Normal School.
+While at the normal school, he became a member of Alpha Pi Nu, which was later known as the Delphic Fraternity.